masuday/Blupf90TutorialStandard/mrode_c08ex081_social_interaction.md

 The pedigree is derived from the data set.

 The parameter file looks like a maternal animal model.
-See the textbook and make sure the order of effects is correct (p.126).
+See the textbook for details and make sure the order of effects is correct (p.126).

 ~~~~~{language=text caption="param_mr08a.txt"}
 DATAFILE